Wolf Creek (Nevada County, California): Flora and fauna

 The biodiversity of the narrow watershed of the creek is very rich in flora, with cold alpine species at higher elevations, changing to the blue oak and gray pine woodlands at middle elevations and then gradually transforming into the ponderosa pine mixed with evergreen forests in the lowland zones.
-Based on data reported by the California Natural Diversity Database (CNDDB), the floral species recorded in the watershed of the creek consist of: Scadden flat checkerbloom (endangered), Brandegee’s clarkia; brownish beaked-rush; red-anthered rush; Red Hills soaproot; Stebbins' morning glory; Follett's monardella; Pine Hill flannelbush (endangered); Norris’s beard-moss; elongate copper-moss; Cantelow’s lewisia; Butte County fritillary and bog club-moss.
+Based on data reported by the California Natural Diversity Database (CNDDB), the floral species recorded in the watershed of the creek consist of Scadden flat checkerbloom (endangered), Brandegee’s clarkia, brownish beaked-rush, red-anthered rush, Red Hills soaproot, Stebbins' morning glory, Follett's monardella, Pine Hill flannelbush (endangered), Norris’s beard-moss, elongate copper-moss, Cantelow’s lewisia, Butte County fritillary and bog club-moss.

-The faunal species reported from the watershed of the creek as reported in the California Natural Diversity Database are: California spotted owl; California red-legged frog (threatened); coast horned lizard; elderberry beetle; foothill yellow-legged frog; great grey owl, northern goshawk; northwestern pond turtle and Pacific fisher.
+The faunal species reported from the watershed of the creek as reported in the California Natural Diversity Database are California spotted owl, California red-legged frog (threatened), coast horned lizard, elderberry beetle, foothill yellow-legged frog, great grey owl, northern goshawk, northwestern pond turtle and the Pacific fisher.